scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Intra-ISD Path Segment Registration {#intra-reg}

-Every *registration period* (determined by each AS) the AS's Control Service selects two sets of PCBs to transform into two types of path segments:
+Every *registration interval* (configured by each AS) the AS's Control Service selects two sets of PCBs to transform into two types of path segments:

 - Up segments, which allow the infrastructure entities and endpoints in this AS to communicate with core ASes; and
 - Down segments, which allow remote entities to reach this AS.